Why United Kingdom

 Can a CLG apply for charitable status?

 Yes.
-If the CLG has exclusively charitable purposes and annual income over £5,000, it must register with the Charity Commission.
-This unlocks Gift Aid, mandatory rate relief, and tax exemptions.
+Under the Charities Act 2011, if the CLG has exclusively charitable purposes and annual income exceeds the applicable registration threshold (currently £5,000), it must register with the relevant Charity Commission.
+Charitable status unlocks Gift Aid, mandatory business rate relief of at least 80%, and full or partial tax exemptions — subject to HMRC approval.

 What are the annual compliance obligations?

-Every CLG must file an annual Confirmation Statement (£34 online) and Annual Accounts with Companies House.
-Charitable CLGs also submit annual returns to the Charity Commission.
+Every CLG must file an annual Confirmation Statement and Annual Accounts with Companies House (current government filing fees apply).
+Charitable CLGs must also submit annual reports and accounts to the relevant Charity Commission.
+All CLGs must retain accounting records for at least 6 years.

 Set Up Your UK CLG Today